sul-dlss-labs/OCFL-Tools/README.md

 `OcflTools::OcflResults` is a class to capture logging events for a specific OcflValidator or OcflVerify instance.
 Any reported error (inspect `OcflResults#get_errors`) indicates the object under consideration is not OCFL compliant.

+`OcflTools::OcflDeposit` is a reference implementation of a deposit workflow from an upstream repository.
+When given a correctly-formatted `deposit` directory and a destination directory, `OcflDeposit` will attempt to create a new OCFL object an empty destination directory, or add a new version to a well-formed OCFL object in the destination directory.

+OCFL supports file deduplication but it is up to the implementing application to decide if this is desirable behavior.
+If one is using `OcflDeposit` then deduplication will occur when the same bitstream is added to an object several times in the same version with different filenames AND only one file is placed in `deposit/head/content` for versioning.

+When adding an existing bitstream as a different filename in a new version, deduplication will occur when a matching digest can be found in the manifest, but only if the new filename is versioned via `copy_files.json` and if the bitstream is not added again to `deposit/head/content`.